georkara/BaleUAVision/README.md

 - Training data for machine learning models in computer vision
 - Simulation scenarios for unmanned ground vehicles and robotics

+## Applications

+The **UAV-Captured Hay Bale Dataset** can serve as a valuable resource in a variety of fields, including but not limited to:

+- **Object Detection and Counting**: Automating the detection and counting of hay bales in agricultural fields.
+- **Agricultural Field Analysis**: Supporting precision agriculture by analyzing field conditions and optimizing resource allocation.
+- **Training Data for Machine Learning Models**: Providing a benchmark dataset for developing and testing computer vision algorithms.
+- **Simulation Scenarios for Robotics**: Enabling the design and evaluation of autonomous systems for unmanned ground vehicles, focusing on tasks such as hay bale collection.

 ## Files
     ├── README.md
     ├── Hay bales Dataset